 If you have become a victim of long-term disability insurance denial, you don’t need to accept the initial denial as final.
 By working with a long-term disability denial lawyer, you can get experienced legal help appealing your insurer’s decision.

-Over the last 40+ years, Sokolove Law has recovered over $119 Million for clients with long-term disability denials.
-We have the resources and experience to help you fight for any benefits you may be entitled to.
+Over the last 40+ years, Sokolove Law has recovered over $127 Million for clients with long-term disability denials.
+We have the resources and experience to fight for any benefits you may be entitled to.

 Long-Term Disability Insurance Companies FAQs

 What’s long-term disability insurance?

 Long-term disability (LTD) insurance is an insurance policy that provides financial benefits to a person who is unable to work due to an accident, illness, or injury.

 This type of insurance policy is meant to provide the employee with a portion of their income to cover their expenses while they’re unable to work.

 Can I appeal a denial from a long-term disability insurance company?